-An array of seats can be found in the seatLocationCapability 's seat array.
-Each SeatLocation object within the seats array will have a grid parameter.
-The grid will tell you the seat placement of that particular seat.
-This information is useful for creating a seat location map from which users can select their seat.
+You can also get an array of seats in the SeatLocationCapability.seats array.
+Each Seat Location object within the seats array will have a grid parameter.
+The grid will tell you the location of that particular seat in the vehicle (See the graphic below).